Welcome ::

 Dog bite statistics

-View studies from medical researchers, public health agencies and a 3-year dog bite fatality report by DogsBite.org.
+View studies from medical researchers, public health agencies and a 13-year dog bite fatality report by DogsBite.org.
+Also, view a collection of quick statistics and our annual dog bite-related fatality statistics.

 Dangerous dogs

-Unlike other dog breeds, pit bull terriers were selectively bred for dogfighting.
-Learn why pit bulls don't let go once they bite.
+Pit bull terriers were selectively bred for dogfighting.
+This is why pit bulls don't let go once they bite.
+Learn about other fighting breeds, pit bull owners, the false myths they spread and the danger of adopting a pit bull.

 Legislating dogs